Top 5 Dangerous Driving Behaviors To Avoid

 Careless or dangerous driving is driving without reasonable consideration for other motorists or people on the road or otherwise driving in an unsafe manner placing yourself and others at risk of injury.

+Whenever law enforcement personnel see the signs of reckless, careless or dangerous driving, they’ll pull you over.
 Don’t run the risk of a citation or accident.
 Avoid these top 5 dangerous driving behaviors:

 1. Speeding: Always drive at or below the posted speed limit.
 Slow down even further during storms or while driving on rain-soaked roads.

-Speeding was a factor in 26% of all traffic fatalities in 2018, killing 9,378 people.
+Speeding was a factor in 29% of all traffic fatalities in 2022, killing 12,151 people.
 (National Highway Transportation Safety Administration, NHTSA)

 2. Distracted driving: Avoid anything that takes your eyes off the road or hands off the steering wheel, even for a second!
 This includes talking or texting on a phone, using dispatch devices, eating, reading, adjusting the radio, or looking at passing billboards, buildings or people.

-Distracted driving claimed 3,142 lives in 2019.
+Distracted driving claimed 3,275 lives in 2023.
 (NHTSA)

-3. Drunk or drugged driving: Never operate any vehicle, including CMV’s, while under the influence of alcohol, marijuana or other banned substances.
+3. Drunk or drugged driving: Never operate any vehicle, including CMVs, while under the influence of alcohol, marijuana or other banned substances.
 When you get caught, you will be disqualified from driving.

 4. Following too closely: Maintain a following distance of one second for each 10 feet of vehicle length.
 Add a second if you’re driving over 40 mph.